DILCISBoard/E-ARK-CSIP/specification/implementation/considerations/index.md

 Content Information Type Specifications can be domain-specific, and there may be multiple specifications to cover a particular domain.
 For example, archival institutions might define a Content Information Type Specification for archiving web sites with descriptive metadata in EAD format, while libraries might define a specification for archiving web sites with MARC metadata.

 ### Maintaining Content Information Type Specifications
-It is hoped that many Content Information Type Specifications will bbe developed with the wider community to create new specifications for domains of interest to them.
+It is hoped that many Content Information Type Specifications will be developed with the wider community to create new specifications for domains of interest to them.
 The DILCIS Board aims to work with the community to maintain a list of available specifications following some simple principles:

 - The DILCIS Board is responsible for establishing reasonable guidelines and quality requirements for new Content Information Type Specifications, and publishing these on the Board website;
 - The Board has the responsibility and mandate to manage a registry of available Content Information Type Specifications which meet the guidelines and quality requirements;